MAnitsu/PlaywrightFramework/README.md

 ✅ Generate HTML test reports (e.g. pytest-html)

 ### To do
-✅ Use pytest parametrize to test multiple inputs
+✅ Use pytest parametrise to test multiple inputs

-✅ Add tests for more pages on the-internet.herokuapp.com
+✅ Add API tests

 ✅ Integrate with GitHub Actions for Continuous Integration